RuneSchool/RuneSchool.github.io/_posts/2023-10-16-from-esperanto-to-runes.md

 So now, we have a solution to the English spelling issue.
 We have a script that is (1) free from latin spelling baggage, and (2) is not arbitrary.

 But most importantly, are runes a better alternative to latin letters?
 I believe that they are.
 But why not find out for yourself?

-## Appendix A

-In Shavian today, 𐑙 is for a voiced sound and 𐑣 is for an unvoiced sound.
-The problem is that in Shavian, tall letters are unvoiced and deep letters are voiced.
-This is a consistent rule.
-But Reed wanted the “ng” letter (𐑙) to be tall just for the fact that he thought it looked better as 𐑦𐑙 (-ing).
-But this is subjective. 𐑦𐑣 would look just as good and it would have the benefit of being consistent.

-Why does this consistency matter?
-Because in English there are phonemic rules like “plurals use a /z/ sound when after a short or deep letter, and they use a /s/ after a tall letter”.
-If you don’t have consistency with the letters, you need to have silly exceptions for things like 𐑙.
-An exception to a rule is yet another burden on a user of English and defeats the purpose of Shavian to begin with.
-It’s not worth preserving the mere opinion of Reed to have this exception.

-Now why reverse 𐑺/𐑻?
-These two letters are compound letters.
-They are some letter + 𐑮 /r/.
-The tricky part is that in unicode, we do not have these first letters at all.
-We only have the compound version.
-So what exactly are these first letters?
-Well, they are 𐑩𐑩 and 𐑧𐑧.

-Do you see it?

-𐑩𐑩𐑮 = 𐑺
-𐑧𐑧𐑮 = 𐑻

-Now here’s the issue: In Shavian today, 𐑺 is the letter that sounds like 𐑧𐑧 and 𐑻 is the letter that sounds like 𐑩𐑩.

-In order for Shavian learners to connect with or have any idea of what these compound letters are, they need to be reversed so that visually they have some link with how they sound.